walchko/font-linux/README.md

 ## Usage ##

-See https://walchko.github.io/font-linux for more examples.
+See https://walchko.github.io/font-linux for icons and examples.

 *Note:* All brand icons are trademarks of their respective owners and should only be used to represent the company or product to which they refer.

-To use the font, include `assets/font-linux.css` as well as the fonts in your project and use the CSS classes listed below.
+To use the font, include `assets/font-linux.css` as well as the fonts in the project and use the CSS classes listed below.

 ```html
 <link href="/assets/fontlinux.css" rel="stylesheet">